Willy Adames Player Props: Brewers vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.5 K/9, the second-best in the league.
+- The Twins pitching staff is No. 1 in the league with a collective 9.6 strikeouts per nine innings.

-- The Twins have the second-ranked team ERA among all league pitching staffs (3.50).
+- The Twins have the second-ranked team ERA across all league pitching staffs (3.52).

-- Twins pitchers combine to allow 64 home runs (1.0 per game), the fourth-fewest in baseball.
+- Twins pitchers combine to allow the third-fewest home runs in baseball (65 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.